rwk506/ACS_pipeline/README.md

 <br/>
 <a name="Summary"/>
-## Summary of Data and Code
+<h4>Summary of Data and Code</ h4>

-The excerpt from [WK et al. 2017](https://arxiv.org/abs/1702.08856) summarizes the primary goals of the pre-processing performed via the ACS pipeline package:
+The excerpt below from [WK et al. 2017](https://arxiv.org/abs/1702.08856) summarizes the primary goals of the pre-processing performed via the ACS pipeline package:

 >"The ACS Globular Cluster Treasury program has provided observations of several hundred thousand stars [in two HST filters, F606W and F814W].
 To help BASE-9 perform effectively, we make modest quality cuts on the photometry for the clusters before randomly selecting a subsample of stars.
 To rid the data of any stars with poorly determined photometry, we remove stars for which both filters fall into the outer 5% tail of the photometric error distributions.